 - You wont be able to process director’s notes effectively

 - You will often be confused about direction and uncertain how to implement it

 - You wont be able to monitor the bad habits that have crept into your work since the last class

-- You will miss out on the fun of the most enjoyable classes in town
+- You will miss out on the fun of the most enjoyable and productive classes in town

 Richard loves conducting the MASTER CLASS sessions.
 It is in these sessions that new articulations of this acting process will emerge.
 It is here that the learning is shared between the actors and the teacher.
 Although actors may still be clarifying their understanding of the detail of The Rehearsal Room process in these sessions they are now ready for big challenges and strong critiques.
 Because we are all measuring performances from the same set of values the discussions are exciting and frank.

 As actors negotiate their choices before starting a scene it is very rewarding for Richard to listen to the practical nature of the discussions.
 It gives him immense satisfaction to hear actors identifying problem areas ahead of time.
 He often says, “When I hear actors analyzing the potential problems in a scene and sharing a range of simple solutions my spirits instantly rise.
 One of the main values of this process is to empower actors to see the possible outcomes of their choices while they are still in the preparation stage.
 It has always been my view,” he says, “that a professional can always fix a problem when it arises.
 The next step in professionalism is when the actor can anticipate the problem before it arises.
 I see actors at The Rehearsal Room doing that all the time.”

 Richard always remembers the actor who said, “Not only can I make clear choices now; but I can also guess the outcome those choices will generate AND I’m also instantly ready to change them if they don’t work.”

 Richard believes those are the professional skills that all actors should be able to deliver with ease

 THIS COURSE STARTS - Wed 24 April 2019